 After the pumpkin is thoroughly cooked, let it cool until you can easily handle it.
 Separate the pumpkin meat from the outer peel.

 Measure out 2 cups of pumpkin and add the eggs, sour cream, 1/2 cup of honey or maple syrup, cinnamon, nutmeg, cloves, and vanilla.

 Using a food processor, hand mixer or your own biceps, mix all the ingredients together thoroughly.

 Pour the pumpkin mixture into the pie pan.

-Bake at 350 for an hour.
+Bake at 350°F for 1 hour.
 It is done when the top is browned and a fork goes into the middle and comes out clean.

-Let it cool on the counter for thirty minutes and then chill it in the fridge for four hours before eating.
+Let it cool on the counter for 30 minutes and then chill it in the fridge for 4 hours before eating.